Ryan: Why the outcry over the All-Star Race location now? Many reasons for a tipping point

 The return of the souvenir haulers at Charlotte Motor Speedway seemed a big hit with longtime fans, per the anecdotal evidence available.
 But it also highlights another example of the tug of war between keeping the old-guard fan base happy while appealing to Millennials and younger.

-There’s a distinct dichotomy in the push to make the races shorter (for the youth with shorter attention spans) while making the race days longer for those who have grown up spending several hours on the midway before the green flag.
+There’s a distinct dichotomy in the push to make the races shorter (for the youth with shorter attention spans) while making the race days longer (for those who have grown up spending several hours on the midway before the green flag).

 The downsizing of the souvenir truck fleet was sold in part as a way that NASCAR would reduce its carbon footprint, which matters to a younger set that has rallied around environmentally conscious topics.
 Many of today’s youth also have come of age in the on-demand era of same-day shipping and drone delivery.